I started working full time in the summers at the ripe old age of 15. Believe it or not, I felt pressure from one of my parents to get a summer job.

 YOUR INVESTMENT PORTFOLIO

 I still garden today at my own home.
-As the years have passed, I keep thinking that gardening is lot like building and maintaining an investment portfolio.
+As the years have passed, I keep thinking that gardening is a lot like building and maintaining an investment portfolio.
 Here’s how gardening relates to a few important investment principles:

 - Start with soil and nutrients – the extra cash you have saved to start your investment portfolio